wdi-sf-fall/notes/week_10_angular_and_reviews/day_02_socket_css_ionic/apis_ionic/readme.md

 #### Same origin policy and CORS

 When you build a public API, you quickly run into the issue of the Same Origin Policy.
 The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.
-Same-origin Policy is used as a means to prevent Cross-site Request Forgery (or XSS) attacks.
+Same-origin Policy is used as a means to prevent Cross-site scripting (or XSS) attacks.

 You can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)